Pan-seared filet mignon wrapped in crispy bacon and topped with homemade truffle butter.

 - 1 1/2 teaspoons truffle oil

-- For the truffle butter: Soften butter in a small microwave safe bowl until malleable, 10-15 seconds.
+- Soften butter in a small microwave safe bowl until malleable, 10-15 seconds.
 Combine the butter and truffle oil using a fork.
 Spoon the butter onto a piece of tin foil and form into a log, about 1 inch thick.
 Wrap the log tightly and place in the refrigerator until ready to serve.

-- For the filets: Preheat the oven to 415° F. Remove steak from the fridge 30 minutes before cooking, this is to bring the steak to room temperature and ensure your cooking times are more accurate.
+- Preheat the oven to 415° F. Remove steak from the fridge 30 minutes before cooking, this is to bring the steak to room temperature and ensure your cooking times are more accurate.
 Season both sides generously with salt and pepper.

 - Securely wrap each filet with a slice of bacon, securing where the two ends meet with a toothpick.